hurabbas/hurabbas/README.md

 <details>
 <summary><strong>Blockchain Development</strong></summary>
 <p>
-As a versatile developer with a unique blend of frontend, backend, and blockchain expertise, I have a proven track record of developing innovative blockchain applications.
+I have a proven track record of developing innovative blockchain applications.
 My frontend skills in HTML, CSS, SCSS, JavaScript, ReactJs, NextJs, and React Native enable me to create intuitive and engaging user interfaces for decentralized applications (dApps).
 Combined with my backend proficiency in NodeJS, Java, Spring Boot, and various databases, I can build robust, scalable, and secure backend systems that underpin the blockchain applications.
 </p>
 <p>
 My blockchain development expertise is centered around Solidity for smart contract development, which is the cornerstone of creating decentralized solutions on platforms like Ethereum.
 I have extensive experience in developing and deploying smart contracts that are secure, efficient, and optimized for various use cases.
 My knowledge extends to blockchain platforms like Stellar and Ripple, which allows me to leverage their unique features for creating specialized blockchain solutions, such as digital wallets, cryptocurrency exchanges, NFT platforms, and security token offerings.